Common questions about Agriculture, Environment and Animal Care industry placements

 You will need to check the student is old enough to use equipment before giving them training.
 For example, handling chemicals and fertilisers may be subject to specific regulations and guidance.

-Ask the college or school for course content and how health and safety is included.
+Ask the school or college for course content and how health and safety is included.
 This will give you a better idea of which projects and tasks are most suitable for a student on an industry placement.
 By understanding health and safety course content, you can look at the tasks and projects that need doing on site, and risk assess each one to decide which are low risk and could be suitable for students.

 You must provide a safe working environment and ensure adequate induction and suitable training.
 For example, a small waterway environment protection organisation wanted students to work in a team clearing culverts and tunnels in the path of a land drain.
 Full and specific training for working and operating in confined spaces was provided to all staff including the student and a risk assessment was documented.